-Canadian albacore catch and effort data are compiled from hail records, logbooks, and sales slips from buyers and processing plants and stored in a relational database (Stocker et al. 2007).
+Canadian albacore catch and effort data are compiled from hail records, logbooks, and sales slips from buyers and processing plants, and then stored in a relational database (Stocker et al. 2007).
 This database contains all fishery-related data from 1995 to the present and provides the best estimate of total annual catch and effort by temporal and geographic strata.

-All vessels are required to hail (call) a third party service provider when they start and stop fishing and when they change zones, consisting of the Canadian EEZ, US EEZ, and the high-seas outside the EEZs.
-Hail data are used to estimate the number of vessels participating in the fishery and the approximate area of these activities in-season (Stocker et al. 2007).
+All vessels are required to hail (call) a third party service provider when they start and stop fishing and when they change zones, including the Canadian EEZ, United States EEZ, and the adjacent high-seas.
+Hail data are used to estimate the number of vessels participating in the fishery and the approximate area of fishing activity in-season (Stocker et al. 2007).

 Canadian vessels must carry logbooks and record daily catch (number of fish and estimated weight of both retained and released albacore), albacore length measurements, fishing location (latitude and longitude), and effort (number of jigs, hours fished).
-Catches and the disposition (retained or released) of non-target species are also recorded in logbooks.
+Catches and the disposition (retained or released; dead or alive) of non-target species are also recorded in logbooks.
 Completed copies of the logbooks must be returned for data entry after fishing is terminated or by mid-November, whichever is first (see Stocker et al. 2007).

-The annual catch and effort data shown in Table 1 represent expanded (or raised) rather than reported values (see Stocker 2007) and were obtained from Version 20.12.31 of the Canadian database.
-The amount of expansion needed to arrive at these figures can be determined from the annual logbook coverage figures shown in Table 1.
+The annual catch and effort data shown in Table 1 represent expanded (or raised) rather than reported values (see Stocker 2007) and were obtained from Version 24.01.24 of the Canadian database.
+The amount of expansion needed to arrive at these figures can be determined from the annual logbook coverage shown in Table 1.
+Canada has had 100% logbook coverage since 2014 and no expansion has been required.
 The vessel participation data (Table 2) represent the number of unique vessels as determined from the hail and logbook data streams.